 UKEF has also shown a significant shift in approach and appetite for international project finance risk.
 In 2019, UKEF supported its largest ever transaction, providing a £5 billion package to support BAE Systems' and MBDA UK's contract with the Government of Qatar.
 By using the General Export Facility from UKEF, UK engineering firm Offshore Design Engineering Ltd secured a major contract for an offshore wind farm in Poland.
-The loan has enabled the firm to maximise working capital efficiencies, grow its export pipeline and supply a large wind farm in Poland, which is set to provide clean electricity to up to 1 million Polish households.
-UKEF has three additional funding-related facilities: the Direct Lending Scheme; the Export Refinancing Facility; and the Local Currency Finance Scheme.
+The loan has enabled the firm to maximise working capital efficiencies, grow its export pipeline and supply a large wind farm in Poland, which is set to provide clean electricity for up to one million Polish households.
+UKEF was the world's top export credit agency for sustainable financing in 2021, with over £3.6 billion awarded to clean energy, healthcare and critical infrastructure projects.
+UKEF has three additional fundingrelated facilities: the Direct Lending Scheme; the Export Refinancing Facility; and the Local Currency Finance Scheme.

-Under the Direct Lending Scheme, UKEF provides export credit loans up to \pounds 5 billion (as explained above, this figure only recently increased in 2022) in aggregate to overseas buyers to finance the purchase of capital goods and/or services, from exporters carrying on business in the UK.
-The results for 2019/20 saw UKEF deploy \pounds 771 million in Direct Lending to support UK exports, while increasing total direct lending capacity to \pounds 8 billion, with \pounds 2 billion allocated for clean growth projects.
+Under the Direct Lending Scheme, UKEF provides export credit loans up to £5 billion (as explained above, this figure only recently increased in 2022) in aggregate to overseas buyers to finance the purchase of capital goods and/or services, from exporters carrying on business in the UK.
+The results for

+2019/20 saw UKEF deploy £771 million in Direct Lending to support UK exports, while increasing total direct lending capacity to £8 billion, with £2 billion allocated for clean growth projects.
 Eligibility for this additional direct lending capacity is based on the use of proceeds criteria and core indicators of the ICMA Green Bond Principles.
-UKEF also continues to support UK-based project financings; most recently, in January 2022, UKEF provided a government guarantee to support a new \pounds 625 million loan to Jaguar Land Rover to support its investment in electric vehicle plans.
+UKEF also continues to support UK-based project financings; most recently, in January 2022, UKEF provided a Government guarantee to support a new £625 million loan to Jaguar Land Rover to support its investment in electric vehicle plans.

 Loans can be made in sterling, US dollars, euros or Japanese yen.
-The Export Refinancing Facility is available to banks funding non-sterling buyer credit loans, typically with values above \pounds 50 million that are intended to be refinanced through the debt capital markets or other commercial loans.
+The Export Refinancing Facility is available to banks funding non-sterling buyer credit loans, typically with values above £50 million that are intended to be refinanced through the debt capital markets or other commercial loans.
 The Export Refinancing Facility aims to boost trade by ensuring that long-term funding is available to overseas buyers of British exports supported by UKEF.
 UKEF has also introduced a Local Currency Finance Scheme.
-Under this scheme, UKEF can guarantee a credit loan given to an overseas borrower in a local currency (it supports around 40 different currencies), provided the loan is used to purchase capital goods/services from an exporter operating in the UK.
+Under this scheme, UKEF can guarantee a credit loan given to an overseas borrower in a local currency (it can be made in over 60 currencies), provided the loan is used to purchase capital goods/services from an exporter operating in the UK.
 Local Currency Financing is particularly useful for reducing foreign currency risk and variable debt costs where a project does not generate revenues in a foreign currency.